Originally published by Geoffrey James, Inc. Magazine

 Want better teamwork and greater sales training success?
 Make sure your employees are following these easy guidelines.

-Everybody agrees that "teamwork" sales training workshopis crucial to business success--but few people bother define what "teamwork" really is.
+Everybody agrees that "teamwork" is crucial to business success--but few people bother define what "teamwork" really is.
 A few years ago, Phil Geldart (author of the classic In Your Hands, the Behaviors of a World Class Leader) explained to me a set of principles that allow teams to overcome even the most thorny business challenges.

 Based on that conversation, here are the seven characteristics of truly extraordinary teams: